senopui/character_select_stand_alone_app/README.md

 # Hires Fix and Image Color Transfer
 Please refer to [Image Color Transfer](https://github.com/mirabarukaso/ComfyUI_Mira#image-color-transfer) for more details about Image Color Transfer.

+*Due to lack of generate rule and missing openCV, Color transfer no longer support in WebUI*

 1. WeuUI will(I think...) download upscale models itself, select any model end with `(W)` will work for WebUI.
 2. Comfyui needs to download upscale models by yourself.
 Select `Manager`->`Model Manager` and filter with `upscale`, then download them.
 3. Upscale model list can be modity in your `settings.json` -> `api_hf_upscaler_list`